Reference for ultralytics/utils/logger.py

 class ultralytics.utils.logger.ConsoleLogger

-Console output capture with API/file streaming and deduplication.
+Console output capture with batched streaming to file, API, or custom callback.

-Captures stdout/stderr output and streams it to either an API endpoint or local file, with intelligent deduplication to reduce noise from repetitive console output.
+Captures stdout/stderr output and streams it with intelligent deduplication and configurable batching.

 Args